rrglomsk/SpaceCat/README.md

 All artwork is credited to myself.

-A short demo video of gameplay (with music) can be found here: https://vid.me/i9Qu
+A short demo video of gameplay (with music) can be found here: [video unavailable]

-A full video of gameplay (no music) can be found here: https://vid.me/V0K5
+A full video of gameplay (no music) can be found here: [video_unavailable]

 **License:**